-1. Save an average of 60% on groceries without coupons.
+1. Save an average of 60% on your Grocery Outlet purchase without coupons.

 Unlike traditional grocery stores that stock the same items weekly, discount stores stock items depending on what they get in (mostly overstock from other stores).
 So when you see something you like, stock up and stock up fast, because it might not be there tomorrow.

-3. Know the difference between “Sell By,” “Best if Used By,” and “Use By” dates.
+4. Learn the difference between “Sell By,” “Best if Used By,” and “Use By” dates at Grocery Outlet stores.

 - “Sell By” means buy the product before this date.

-- “Best if Used By” is about peak flavor and quality, but most of the time the food is still safe to eat after the date has passed.
-For example, hard cheese can be eaten even after mold has formed—just cut off the mold.
+- “Best if Used By” is about peak flavor and quality, but the food is still safe to eat after the date has passed.
+For example, hard cheese can be eaten even after mold has formed — just cut off the mold.

 - “Use By” indicates when a product will start deteriorating in quality and flavor as determined by the manufacturer.